 Industrious newcomers will have no problem finding employment in Phoenix.
 The city’s economy is on an upward trajectory and job growth has been fairly consistent over the last few years.
 In fact, according to the Bureau of Labor Statistics, Arizona is leading the country in fostering job growth.

-While the unemployment rate in Phoenix is slightly higher than the national average for the USA, there has been a substantial improvement in recent years.
+While the unemployment rate in Phoenix is slightly higher than the national average, there has been a substantial improvement in recent years.
 The state government has also taken measures to stimulate economic momentum throughout Arizona, and as the state capital, Phoenix has benefited tremendously.
 Eliminating red tape, improving tax regulations to become more business friendly, and recognition of out-of-state occupational licences have all served to create new job opportunities in the city.

 New arrivals with a strong academic background and experience in areas such as healthcare, technology, education and finance will do particularly well in Phoenix.
 There are also opportunities to be had in the fields of sales, office support and transportation.
 Tourism in Phoenix has also flourished in recent years, so this is another good area to find work.